Customer Loyalty: Do Customer Loyalty Programs Really Work? 💑

 Based on consulting experience to date, pricing for customer loyalty programs only really works well when the price structure is simple.
 It must reflect the value you offer, and customers must understand it.
-Customer loyalty programs and pricing must be designed and developed to address specific pain points to make the value obvious.
+Customer loyalty programs and pricing designed and developed to address specific pain points to make the value obvious.
 Customer indicators and metrics based on behaviour and attitude, therefore, are key to solving the loyalty and profitability equation.

 Tips on How to improve customer loyalty programs?